 Reasons Why an Estate Plan is Necessary Even if You Have a Mortgage

-Now that we have covered estate planning, it is time to discuss why you must do this, even if you have a mortgage.
+Now, it is time to discuss why you must create an estate plan, even if you have a mortgage.

 First, with an estate plan, your family’s finances will never be frozen due to the mandatory probate process.
 Imagine your family members wanting to pay for your services upon your death and needing to use their own money because they could not access your accounts.